 There are two main types of sponsorship:

-- You join a construction company’s training scheme and you study for your degree at the same time as working for them – you’ll either go to university one day a week or be sent to university for a number of weeks at a time (known as ‘block release’).
+- You join a construction company’s training scheme and you study for your degree at the same time as working for them – known as a degree apprenticeship.
+You’ll either go to university one day a week or be sent to university for a number of weeks at a time (which is called ‘block release’).

 - You study for a degree full time.
 Your sponsor company pays your fees (or gives you a bursary/scholarship to put towards them).
 You work for the company during your holidays and a work placement year if you have one.
 Some construction companies offer sponsorship from the first year of your degree; others offer sponsorship for your final year only (usually after you’ve impressed them on a work placement).

 The rest of this article will focus on how to get sponsorship while you study your degree full time.

 - financial support for your degree (and therefore much less, or even no, debt).